davy7125/soundfont-standard-v3/README.md

 *The modifications of the file format will be written when the requirements are completed.*

-## Conclusion

-If all requirements are solved:

-* most of the nowadays needs regarding the sample-based synthesis will be added and it will give fresh air to the soundfont standard;
+## Compatibility v2.xx ⟺ v3.00

-* soundfont v2.xx can be updated in the new format 3.00 with a loss only in a very specific case: when 2 LFOs or 2 envelopes target the pitch at the instrument or preset level;
+Soundfont v2.xx can be updated in the new format 3.00 with a loss only in a very specific case when 2 LFOs or 2 envelopes target the pitch at the instrument or preset level.

-* it will be possible to save a v3.00 soundfont as a v2.xx soundfont with a loss that will not prevent the soundfont to be played;
+It will be possible to save a v3.00 soundfont as a v2.xx soundfont with a loss that will not prevent the soundfont to be played.
-* it will be clearer to the user that .sf2 files contain lossless data while .sf3 files have a lower quality and file size;
-* developers shouldn't have the need for another custom format in most use cases.

-Then, time will be necessary to provide sound engines and VST compatible with the new version of the standard.
+## What about the sfz format?

+The sfz format is already able to feature all the points mentioned above, with the exception of the packaging.
+So why an update to the soundfont standard would be worth?
+We could see these two main points:

+* writing a clear standard will provide a clear documentation,
+* the packaging offered by the sf2 allow soundfonts to be embedded more easily.

+The sfz format will still be ahead in the game regarding the audio synthesis possibilities but the sf2 format would still have a nice future.
+Its strength is indeed not in the multiplication of features but rather in that it does "just right" the job, in an almost minimalist way.

+Also, if the new soundfont specifications meet the core features of the sfz format, we could then see two faces of the same coin!